Saturday Excursions

 We also travel to the historic city of Salisbury, just a short distance from Stonehenge.
 Known for its stunning medieval architecture, Salisbury is home to the magnificent Salisbury Cathedral, which boasts the tallest spire in the UK and houses one of the original copies of the Magna Carta.
 The city’s charming streets are filled with vibrant markets, independent shops, and cozy cafes, making it a great place for students to relax, explore, and soak in the local atmosphere.
 Salisbury also offers a wealth of museums, gardens, and historic sites, making it an ideal destination to complement the awe-inspiring visit to Stonehenge.

-The coastal village of Tintagel in Cornwall is best known as the legendary birthplace of King Arthur’s Castle,
+The coastal village of Tintagel in Cornwall is best known as the legendary birthplace of King Arthur’s Castle ofering a dramatic backdrop of cliffs and ruins rich in myth and history.

-After spending time at the ancient castle site and taking photos with spectacular cliffside views,
+After spending time at the ancient castle site and taking photos with spectacular cliffside views, students will head to Bude,

 a stunning seaside town famed for its idyllic beaches.

-you can swim and sunbathe in natural sea pool areas with lifeguard cover
+At Bude, you can swim and sunbate in natural sea pool areas with lifeguard cover or golden sands – the ideal introduction to the breathtaking Cornish coastline.

 Tuesday Afternoon Excursions